 Elin has taken time off from her job as a detective and is still processing the death of her brother many years ago when she visits with her estranged brother and his new fiance to celebrate their engagement.

-In the midst of a storm, something even more sinister is brewing as her soon-to-be sister-in-law goes missing.
+During a storm, something even more sinister is brewing as her soon-to-be sister-in-law goes missing.
 As the storm closes off access to the hotel, panic ensues and a wild ride of twists, turns, more missing persons, and even deaths unfold, thrusting Elin back into detective mode to uncover the truth about this hotel.

-It’s a captivating and creepy, Wintery thriller that constantly moves in different directions and tackles numerous mysteries at once in the most perfectly eerie setting for the season.
+It’s a captivating and creepy, wintery thriller that constantly moves in different directions and tackles numerous mysteries at once in the most perfectly eerie setting for the season.

 The Secret of Snow by Viola Shipman